 Wow.
 Wow.
 I thought psychology was a racket.

-I want to connect to pop culture representations of anthropology.
-But I also emphasize that indeed anthropology can seem like an overwhelmingly ambitious project.
+I wanted to connect to pop culture representations of anthropology.
+But I also emphasized that indeed anthropology can seem like an overwhelmingly ambitious project.

 What is Anthropology the Study Of?
 Part 1: Subject Matter & Orientation